BlankRoad1/hcaptcha-solver/README.md

 ##### Errors you might get:
 1. **Max ssl error**, i have no idea how to solve it rather than putting a time.sleep at line 131 before making request in `modules > hcaptcha > challenges.py`
 2. ignore error alike: **No models has been trained for such type of captcha yet.**
-3. Invalid captcha or the repo not working.
-Try checking your site_url.
-Maybe you entered a url without the **http://**

 ##### Some Proofs